 Work out what the largest area that is sympathetic to you that you can knock over the course of the day - and get out with your team to speak with people one last time, and encourage them to vote!

 Targeted: As we have a decent amount of intelligence with regards to voting intentions, we are going to target specific voters.
-Create Groups via the dashboard, and assign to your team members as appropriate - you and your team should be going door to door across a reasonably large section of your area, specifically encouraging those people you've identified as sympathetic to you, to get out and vote.
+Create Lists via the dashboard, and assign to your team members as appropriate - you and your team should be going door to door across a reasonably large section of your area, specifically encouraging those people you've identified as sympathetic to you, to get out and vote.

 Highly Targeted: Engage in a targeted canvass as outlined in the Targeted above.
 However, you will also develop a strategy for reaching out to your voters via email, phone banking, and sms (as Ecanvasser does not contain dedicated sms functionality, you would have to Export the desired data for use in an ancillary service).
-The targeting aspect of this strategy should be linked with poll-striking, as discussed below, with back office staff regularly updating groups to contain the latest and most accurate information.
+The targeting aspect of this strategy should be linked with poll-striking, as discussed below, with back office staff regularly updating Lists to contain the latest and most accurate information.

 4. TransportThe reason for providing transport to polling stations is an extension of that for your get out the vote operation in general - you want to make it as easy as possible for those you've identified as sympathetic to your message, to vote.
 Of particular note here, would be voters who might have mobility issues, or if you are aware that you are in an area with limited car ownership (information often freely available from your countries central statistics/census organisation).